-- any suspicion that a child is injured, marked, or bruised in a way which is not readily attributable to the normal knocks or scrapes received in play. - any explanation given to the above which appears inconsistent or suspicious - any behaviours which give rise to suspicions that a child may have suffered harm (e.g. worrying drawings or play) - any concerns that a child may be suffering from inadequate care, ill treatment, or emotional maltreatment - any concerns that a child is presenting signs or symptoms of abuse or neglect - any significant changes in a child's presentation, including non-attendance - any hint or disclosure of abuse from any person - any concerns regarding person(s) who may pose a risk to children (e.g. living in a household with children present) - any potential indicators of Child Exploitation - any potential indicators of FGM - any potential indicators of Radicalisation any potential indicators of living in a household with Domestic Abuse
+any suspicion that a child is injured, marked, or bruised in a way which is not readily attributable to the expected knocks or scrapes received in play.
+(We will refer to the LSCP policy on Bruising in babies and children who are not independently mobile for additional guidance).

+- any explanation given to the above which appears inconsistent or suspicious - any behaviours which give rise to suspicions that a child may have suffered harm (e.g. worrying drawings or play) - any concerns that a child may be suffering from inadequate care, ill treatment, or emotional maltreatment - any concerns that a child is presenting signs or symptoms of abuse or neglect - any significant changes in a child's presentation, including non-attendance - any hint or disclosure of abuse from any person - any concerns regarding person(s) who may pose a risk to children (e.g. living in a household with children present) - any potential indicators of Child Exploitation - any potential indicators of FGM - any potential indicators of Radicalisation - any potential indicators of living in a household with Domestic Abuse